Skip to main content

 Local Resources

-US Embassy in Ireland
+US Embassy in Dublin

-Consular services for US citizens in Ireland
+Consular services, passport renewal, notarials, and emergency assistance for US citizens in Ireland

 IRS International Taxpayers